USGS-CMG/stglib/doc/config.rst

 - ``orientation``: orientation of transducer(s)
 - ``initial_instrument_height``: height of acoustic transducer
 - ``pressure_sensor_height``: height of pressure port on canister, likely different than transducer height
-- ``brange``: True or False (optional).
-If True, brange will be calculated from abs data.
+- ``brange``: 'true' or 'false' (optional).
+If true, brange will be calculated from abs data.
 Use ``brange_freq`` to specify transducer frequency of abs data used for calculating brange.
 - ``brange_freq``: the transducer frequency of abs data used for calculating brange (optional).
-If not specified, brange calculation will default to using abs data from lowest transdcuer frequency.
+If not specified, brange calculation will default to using abs data from lowest transducer frequency.

 Geolux Wave Radar
 -----------------